igorline/slither_wiki/Developer-installation.md

 python setup.py develop
 ```

-Then on any terminal, run
+Start a shell with the Slither virtual environment by running:
 ```
 workon slither-dev
 ```
-To have a shell with a virtual python environment where slither is installed.

-To update slither, simply run `git pull` from the slither directory.
+Update Slither by running `git pull` from the slither directory.